 — Trevor Reeves, Southern Ocean Review

-"If art is required to disturb the comfortable and comfort the disturbed then [Inner London Buddha] succeeds beyond expectation.
-From out of desolation rises an unadorned humanity.
-The words leave an echo that resonates deeply."
+"If art is required to disturb the comfortable and comfort the disturbed then [Inner London Buddha] succeeds beyond expectation."

 — Never Imitate